CodeDotJS/SmallNode/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-I'm uploading the fully packaged code bundle.
+Start with : sudo apt-get install libasound2-dev

-But if you are using Linux, then before testing this code, just type :
+If you are using Linux, then before testing this code, just type that command.

+--

+Now, install the package :

-sudo apt-get install libasound2-dev
+npm install

+--

+Copy any song in the folder.

+--

+Don't know it will work or not! :sad: